 * Bake copious amounts to relieve the stress of said disaster.

-* Feel more connected in a library or at a half-marathon than in a church.
+* Feel more connected in a library or running around the red zone than in a church.

 * Represent my country and place fifth in the world in something I love.